neuefische/web-exercises/README.md

 An exercises from executing `create-react-app` to create a new React app.

 > 💡 This is different from running `create-react-app` directly.
-It will update the `README.md` to match our conventions.
+It will update the `README.md` and `package.json` to match our conventions.

 ## Challenge requirements